+Data quality measures for the entire data set are included in Table 12.2.
+These include speedUncertainty, directionUncertainty, horizontalUncertainty, verticalUncertainty, and timeUncertainty.

-6.2 Completeness
+6.2 Additional Components

+Additional data quality measures include Completeness, Logical Consistency, Thematic Accuracy, Aggregation, and Usability.

+Completeness consists of commission and omission of data.
+For surface current data in gridded form, there is likely to be an excess of data for a region.
+For observed or historical, there is likely to be a dearth of data.
+In each case, missing data or points over land are tagged with a unique value.
 A Surface Current coverage data set is complete when the grid coverage value matrix contains direction and speed values or the null value for every vertex point defined in the grid, and when all of the mandatory associated metadata is provided.
 See ANNEX E - TESTS OF COMPLETENESS (NORMATIVE).